The Minimal Flavour Violating Axion: The MFV Axion

-On the other side, a large $v_\Phi$ induces a large mass for the radial component $\rho$, that can be safely integrated out from the low-energy Lagrangian, leaving the axion $a$ as the unique light degree of freedom of $\Phi$.
+On the other side, if $v_\Phi$ is close to the EW scale, then no tuning is required and the EWSB mechanism would work as in the SM (see for example Refs.~\cite{Merlo:2017sun,Alonso-Gonzalez:2018vpc}).
+In the phenomenological section, both the cases will be discussed.

-The low-energy Lagrangian of the model can therefore be written as the sum of distinct terms:
+In this letter, $v_\Phi$ will be considered sufficiently large to consider the radial component $\rho$ as an heavy degree of freedom: it can be safely integrated out from the low-energy Lagrangian, leaving the axion $a$ as the unique light degree of freedom of $\Phi$.
+The low-energy Lagrangian of the model can therefore be written as the sum of distinct terms: \be